 This one is very important!
 If you have a spotty work history, you may get denied disability benefits.
 To qualify, you must have worked in a job that withholds FICA taxes for 5-10 years first.
 SSDI is like taking early retirement — and if approved, it’s about the same dollar amount.
 Since your Social Security disability insurance policy pays the money you’ll get if you’re approved, that coverage lapses 5 years after you stop working.
 That’s why your work history gets considered when you submit your claim to the SSA.

 This may also be an issue for seasonal or contract workers whose employers didn’t withhold Social Security taxes from their paychecks.

 8. You can apply for disability benefits if your spouse is eligible for SSDI.

-If you don’t have enough work history yourself, you may still be eligible for benefits through your spouse.
+If you don’t have enough work history yourself, you may still qualify for benefits through your spouse.
 Widowed or divorced?
-SSDI benefits may be available to you as long as you were married for 10 years or longer.
+SSDI benefits may be available to you if as you were married more than 10 years.
 If your spouse dies while getting SSDI, you may receive those benefits going forward.
 This is especially true if you’re raising minor children that you had with your former spouse.